TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

  Uploading corrections.
-When needing to make updates to a previously-uploaded issue, e.g., we got the url wrong: cp dir3.uploaded/tbNNN/issue{,-corr}.xml edit the new issue-corr.xml as needed; update timestamp values for affected records, and for the whole upload. unchanged records must be removed from the file, else crossref will
+When needing to make updates to a previously-uploaded issue, e.g., we got the url wrong: cp dir3.uploaded/tbNNN/issue{,-corr`date +%Y%m%d`}.xml edit the new issue-corr*.xml as needed; update timestamp values for affected records, and for the whole upload. unchanged records must be removed from the file, else crossref will
     fail to do any updates (though their process reports "success" on